TLC (TV network): 1980–1998: From ACSN to The Learning Channel, "A place for learning minds"

-1998–2006: "Life Unscripted", new direction
+1998–2008: "Life Unscripted", new direction

 TLC began to explore new avenues starting in the late 1990s, deemphasizing educational material in favor of entertainment.
-"Ready Set Learn", the network's children's program block, was slowly reduced through the years as the network deliberately redirected viewers towards the full-day lineup of children's programming on Discovery Kids.
-The block was dropped completely in late 2008, and Cable in the Classroom programming, meant for recording by teachers, had completely disappeared by the early 2000s.
+Ready Set Learn!, the network's children's program block, was slowly reduced through the years as the network deliberately redirected viewers towards the full-day lineup of children's programming on Discovery Kids.
+The block was dropped completely in late 2008, and Cable in the Classroom programming, meant for recording by teachers, was discontinued in 2014.

 In 1998, the channel began to distance itself from its original name "The Learning Channel", and instead began to advertise itself only as "TLC".
 During this period, there was a huge shift in content, with most new programming being geared towards reality-drama and interior design shows.
 The huge success of shows like Trading Spaces, Junkyard Wars, A Wedding Story, and A Baby Story exemplified this new shift in programming towards more mass-appeal shows.

 This came at a time when Discovery itself was overhauling much, and in some cases competition series of its own programming, introducing shows like American Chopper (which Discovery moved to TLC for a time).
 Much of the older, more educationally focused programming could still be found dispersed amongst other channels owned by Discovery Communications.

 On March 27, 2006, the network launched a new look and promotional campaign, dropping the "Life Unscripted" tag and introducing a new theme, "Live and Learn", trying to turn around the network's reliance on decorating shows and reality programming.
 As part of the new campaign, the channel's original name, "The Learning Channel", returned to occasional usage in promotions.
 The new theme also played on "life lessons", which featured heavily in the network's advertising and promotional clips.
 This campaign used humor to appeal to a target audience in their 30s.
+In 2007, TLC premiered Say Yes to the Dress, a reality series following clients of Kleinfeld Bridal in Manhattan.